 - Use food-grade gloves for easy cleanup.

-These kebabs stay good in the fridge for up to 5 days in an airtight container and for a month in the freezer.
+These kebabs stay good in the fridge for up to 5 days in an airtight container and for up to 1 month in the freezer.
 To reheat the kebabs on the stovetop, warm a pan with a small amount of oil, cover it, and heat until the kebabs are warmed through.
-I wouldn’t recommend microwaving these kebabs, as they tend to become dry and rubbery.
+I wouldn’t recommend microwaving these kebabs, as they tend to dry out and become rubbery.

-To Freeze: Freeze uncooked kebabs on a baking sheet for 30 minutes to an hour and then store them in an airtight container or zip-top bag for up to a month.
-When ready to bake, place them in a preheated oven at 400°F/200 °C for 20-25 minutes.
+Yes, you can freeze cooked or uncooked chicken seekh kebabs.
+To freeze uncooked kababs, place them on a baking sheet for 30 minutes to an hour in the freezer, then store them in an airtight container or a zip-top bag for up to a month.
+When ready to bake, place them, straight from the freezer, onto a preheated oven at 400°F/200 °C for 20-25 minutes.

 Seekh kebabs are made with ground meat, while shish kebabs are made with meat cubes.
-Seekh kebabs are a staple of Pakistani and Indian cuisine, while shish kebabs are commonly found in Middle Eastern cuisine, especially in Turkey.
+Seekh kebabs are a staple of Pakistani and Indian cuisine, while shish kebabs are commonly found in Middle Eastern cuisine, especially Turkish cuisine.

 Chicken Seekh Kebabs (Kababs)